-You can reach the Audience Builder by clicking the “Audience Builder” tab found in the menu on the left.
+You can reach the Audience Builder by clicking the “Audience Builder” tab found in the menu on the left of the Dashboard page.

 If you reach the Audience Builder page and see the error message “Your Facebook account is not integrated.
 Your audiences are not being used”, you first need to integrate your Facebook account with Reveal.
 To reach the integration page, click the “Integrate now” button.

 You will be directed to the Facebook / Instagram Settings page.

 NOTE!
 In order to create or edit an audience with an uploaded customer list, please don’t forget to agree to the Facebook Custom Audiences Terms TOS.

 You can choose how to build your audience by using the available filters.

 To be able to run a Facebook ad, your Facebook custom audience should have a minimum of 1,000 people.
 That means that you would need more than 1000 customers in Reveal, as it might be that not all Reveal customers would have a Facebook account associated with the identifiers (email address, phone number – if you collect it, ZIP code, billing country and billing city) available for each customer in your Reveal customer base.

 Let’s take a look at each filter: